 Name and address of Ministers

 Name of Deacons

-Sunday School: Yes; no
+Sunday School: Yes; No

-Pastor Sermons preached Salary
+Pastor Sermons preached

+Salary

-Pastor called Minute Fund
+Pastor called Minute Fund Children's

+Home Fund

+Value of Church Property

-Done in Church Conference.
+Done in church conference.

 , Moderator

 , Clerk

+, Oferk

+DUMPHON A DAY A DEFENDED HODAY

-PETITIONARY LETTI ER FORM
+PETITIONARY LETTER FORM

-To the Rich Mountain Association of I of Christ.
-Free Will Baptist Church
+To the Rich Mountain Association of Free Will Baptist Church of Christ.

-We, theCized according to the faith of Free Wi
+We, theChurch, have been organized according to the faith of Free Will Baptist.

-Greetings, we sendpetition for us that we may be recebody.
+Greetings, we send to petition for

+us that we may be received in your honorable body.

-Our church was organized on , 19
+Our church was organized on, 19 by

-by

 Our church is composed of Deacons and

 Ministers.
-A total membership of and the second second second
+A total membership of

 Offerings: Minute Funds Orphans Home

-Done in conference this day of, 19
+Done in conference this, 19,

 , Moderator

-, Clerk
+Clerk